 The main campus is situated in a suburb of Los Angeles, which provides a diverse and fertile ministry field, where sports and recreation can be great tools of outreach.

-The Sports Ministry degree at UC is a concentration of the Christian Ministries major.
+The Sports Ministry degree at APU is a concentration of the Christian Ministries major.
 The program requires 57 units: 12 units from the undergraduate division core, 21 units from the practical theology department, 12 units from Christian ministries, and 12 units from the sports ministry concentration.

 Students take courses concerning physical health and functioning, such as Acute Care of Injury and Illness, which also satisfies the requirements for an American Red Cross certification upon completion.